|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |Total Fat 17g||21%|

 |Total Carbohydrate 24g||9%|

 |Dietary Fiber 2g||7%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These cookies are incredible!
-They are definitely the best chocolate chip cookies I've ever had.
+These cookies are incredible and quite possibly the best ones ever!
 Because these cookies bake at a lower temperature than ordinary chocolate chip cookies, they have a very even texture and crispness.
 If you eat them right away, they are crisp and chewy.
 If you store them in an airtight container, they become tender and chewy.
 By the way, do not use self-rising flour in this recipe or the cookies will never set and will be mushy.

 The ground up white chocolate and oatmeal provide what food scientists call "finely divided solids" in the dough.
 Those particles act as emulsifiers, making the cookies creamy, with a bit of chewiness and crunch.
 That and the lower baking temperature, along with an egg yolk minus the white, give these cookies the perfect texture.

-Serve them warm with a glass of cold milk for the most fabulous after school snack.
-I like to make a batch and freeze the dough so the cookies don't all get eaten at once.
+Serve them warm with a glass of cold milk for the most fabulous after-school snack.
+You can make a batch and freeze the dough so the cookies don't all get eaten at once.
 Just bake them from frozen, adding a few minutes to the baking time, until the cookies are very light gold and just set.

 In a large bowl, combine the butter, brown sugar and sugar and beat until smooth and fluffy.
 Add the vanilla, eggs, and egg yolk and mix well.